 It's dark in their bedroom when she swings her legs from under the covers and gathers her robe from behind the door.
 The living room is bathed in the pale glow from the street light outside and the curtains are askew, having been hastily pulled open.
-She glances at the front door, expecting to see his discarded boots on the mat, but a trail of grit and mud leads her to their tiny kitchen instead.
+She glances at the front door, hoping to see his discarded boots on the mat, but a trail of grit and mud leads her to their tiny kitchen instead.

 She finds him peering at a sickly flame, twisting the knob on the stove one way and then the other, both to little effect.
 After a long moment, he huffs, whips his wand from his sleeve and casts.
 The gas catches with a low roar, and a blue flame spirals high into the air.
 He steps back, waiting for it to calm with a small smile of triumph, and levitates the frying pan from the draining board to the hob.